Amogh-Sawant/Travelling-Salesperson-problem-genetic-algo-/README.md

 # Travelling-Salesperson-problem-genetic-algo-
-An attempt to solve travelling salesperson problem by finding an optimal path using genetic algorithm.
-(Incomplete- only visualization implemented)
+An attempt to solve travelling salesperson problem by finding an optimal path using genetic algorithm. (crossover not implemeted, only mutation done!)